 Mr. Salvagno concentrates his practice in business litigation, real estate litigation, chancery practice, and appellate practice in the federal and state courts and in arbitrations.
 He has handled a broad range of litigated matters on behalf of corporate, partnership, and individual clients, including breach of contract cases, corporate and partnership disputes, business torts, contested trust and estate matters, and professional liability matters.

 Honors & Awards

-- Listed in Super Lawyers - Rising Stars Edition in the Business Litigation practice area (2010 – 2012)
+- Listed in Super Lawyers - New Jersey Rising Stars (a Thomson Reuters business) in the Business Litigation practice area (2010 – 2012)

 - Played an important role in the firm’s successful representation of film and Broadway producer Marty Richards, establishing at the trial court, Appellate Division, and the Supreme Court of New Jersey, that Mr. Richards, as a surviving spouse of Mary Lea Johnson Richards, one of J. Seward Johnson Sr.'s children listed in a 1961 Charitable Lead Trust, was a beneficiary of the Trust entitled to distributions from the Trustees of the Trust.
 The Trust had a value at the time of the trial of approximately $300 to $350 million.
 The Supreme Court decision in this case can be viewed here.

 - Counseled a physician who was co-founder, President, CEO, and 50 percent shareholder of a prominent emergency physician group in litigation against the physician who was the other 50 percent shareholder of the group, in which the relief sought included a preliminary and permanent injunction, remedies under the Oppressed Shareholder Statute, and damages for fraud, breach of fiduciary duty, breach of duty of loyalty, and mismanagement.